Keep Your Heart

-Keep Your Heart is the full-length debut studio album by the punk rock band The Loved Ones.
+Keep Your Heart is the debut studio album by American punk rock band The Loved Ones.
 It was released on February 21, 2006 by Fat Wreck Chords.
 Among the 13 tracks on the album, one, "100K", originally appeared on their EP, The Loved Ones from the year before and two, "Jane" and "Arsenic" originally appeared on their self-released demo from 2004.
 Also, "Benson and Hedges" was originally done by The Curse, which was a band Dave Hause was in before The Loved Ones.